elceef/dnstwist/docs/README.md

 ```

 Alternatively, you can use Python PIP.
 This can be done within a virtual
 environment to avoid conflicts with other installations.
-However, you will
-still need essential build tools and a couple of libraries installed.

 ```
 $ pip3 install -r requirements.txt